 The Mull ferry, aptly named the Isle of Mull was built in 1988 in Port Glasgow on the Clyde.
 She is designed to accommodate up to 80 cars and up to 972 passengers, so providing for the heavy traffic of foot passengers going to Mull to meet coach trips to Iona.

-The rather more recent (and continuing) tide of younger pilgrims in search of Balamory mean that booking is always a good idea on this route, especially if you want take a vehicle on board the ferry, and especially if you intend to travel on a Friday or Saturday, the typical self catering "changeover" days on Mull.
+The slightly more recent tide of younger pilgrims in search of Balamory mean that booking is always a good idea on this route, especially if you want take a vehicle on board the ferry, and especially if you intend to travel on a Friday or Saturday, the typical self catering "changeover" days on Mull.